dhansel/Altair8800-IOBus/06-cassette-interface/README.md

 signal.
 This is necessary because a "0" bit in CUTS format is only a single 600Hz half-wave and a "1" bit is a 1200Hz full-wave.
 If the audio volume is too high or too low, the 1-bit A/D conversion of the audio signal may skew more toward either high or low.
-This can cause the decoder to see non-equal half-waves and may lead to incorrect reads.
+This can cause the decoder to see non-equal half-wave lengths and may lead to incorrect reads.
 To help adjust the volume setting, in CUTS mode, the LED will only light if a signal with reasonably close half-waves is detected.
-Since the audio of actual CUTS data is a mix of "0" and "1" bits, the LED will NOT come on when starting to play in the middle of data.
-The LED will come on when starting within or before the leader signal, which is a continuous series of 1200Hz "1" waves.
+Since the audio of actual CUTS data is a mix of "0" and "1" bits, the LED will NOT come on when starting to play in the middle of a data stream.
+The LED *will* come on when starting within or before the leader signal ( which is a continuous series of 1200Hz "1" waves), provided the correct frequency and half-wave lengths are seen.

+Note that a green LED does **not** guarantee that the ACR card is interpreting the audio data correctly.
+It only means that the audio frequency seen at the input is roughly within the expected range.
+Read errors may still occur if frequencies temporarily deviate too much from the selected format's frequencies.

 ### Automatic speed skew compensation